alwaysdata/documentation/content/security/ssl-tls/lets-encrypt/index.en.md

 ## Wildcard certificates

 When a domain use our [DNS servers](remote-access/login-details), it is possible to generate a [Let's Encrypt wildcard certificate](https://en.wikipedia.org/wiki/Wildcard_certificate) - *.example.org structure - in **Advanced > SSL certificates > Add a SSL certificate > Create a Let's Encrypt  wildcard certificate**.
 This certificate will be automatically renewed by the system.

+Wildcard certificates require a DNS check to be generated; if you need to generate a certificate for a subdomain (e.g. `*.foo.example.org`), contact alwaysdata support.

 {{% notice note %}}
 These wildcard certificates are not valid for "naked" domains - example.org.